 Greeters can provide a warm handshake, helpful information and walk guest to classes or the sanctuary if needed.
 Greeting is more than just a hello.
 It is a first impression.

 Action: You can get the 2 DVD Combo Set of Greeter Training DVDs from the store as a potential resource.

 Also, see this tutorial on fixing your greeter ministry.

 Being friendly to your church visitor means that the church family is listening, inviting, encouraging, and caring.

 Action: Help them get that vision for hospitality by casting it when you can in sermons, meetings, and Sunday school classes.

 Church Visitors should be greeted by someone around them, not just the greeter at the door.

 3. Welcome Packet.

-Action: Read How to Prepare a welcome packet, perpetually one of the 10 ten articles on this website for the last 3 years.
+Action: Read How to Prepare a welcome packet, perpetually one of the 10 ten articles on this website each since since I wrote it years.